CSCfi/csc-user-guide/docs/apps/vasp.md

 ## License

 The usage of VASP requires a license, which must be acquired directly from the developers of the software.

+!!! warning ""

     After acquiring the license, please send email to [servicedesk@csc.fi](mailto:servicedesk@csc.fi), including the email address you have registered for the VASP license and your user name at CSC.

 ## Usage